Helping Horses & Humans Around The World Quickly Past Attention, Trust, Fear & Respect Issues

 Blindness sure didn't seem to be a problem for them.

-Over the years I have heard of numerous cases of blind animals adapting amzingly well.
+Over the years I have heard of numerous cases of blind animals adapting amazingly well.
 It all depends on the individuals involved and how they interact and compensate for each other.

 Actually, now that I think of it, I've never heard of a blind horse not getting along.
 Doesn't mean there aren't any, it only means I haven't heard of any.

 Judging from what you say, I personally would leave the two of them alone.
 They seem to be working things out quite nicely.
-Yes, there is liability involved but if it were me personally I would give the horse a chance.
+Yes, there is liability involved but if it were me personally I would give her and the horse a chance.
+I wouldn't want to get in their way for my own good.

 I'm not real sure what correct facilities would be because blind beings become very aware of their surroundings.
 If they have someone who can be trusted to guide them, most of us would never know they are blind.